Revenant (video game)

-Revenant is an action role-playing video game produced by Cinematix Studios and released in 1999 by publisher Eidos Interactive.
+Revenant is an action role-playing video game developed by Cinematix Studios and published by Eidos Interactive for Microsoft Windows in 1999.

+Set on the island of Ahkuilon, the game follows Locke D'Averam, a revenant raised from the dead and compelled to rescue a kidnapped princess while uncovering his own forgotten past as an ancient king.
+The game features a real-time combat system that supports mouse, keyboard, and gamepad controls, including the ability to chain attacks into combos and combine talismans to cast magic spells.

+Revenant received above-average reviews, with scores from major outlets generally ranging from 7 to 8 out of 10, and sold approximately 37,000 units in the United States by March 2000.

 Plot

-Most of the game takes place in the town Misthaven and around the island Ahkuilon.
+Most of the game takes place in the fictional town of Misthaven and around the island of Ahkuilon.
 Locke D'Averam is a revenant who is named after the House of Averam, which raised him from the dead.
 Immediately after being brought back from Anserak (Hell), Locke is sent on a quest by his new master, Sardok, who is the magical advisor to Lord Tendrick, ruler of the island.
 The quest is to locate and rescue Tendricks' long-missing daughter, the Princess Andria, who was kidnapped by a mysterious cult calling itself the Children of the Change that has been steadily taking over the island through control magic, taking control of various humans and other beings and creatures to bolster their ranks.
 Locke, under the magical control of Sardok as a revenant, has no choice but to accept the quest, in exchange for his freedom.
-The cult that Locke finds himself facing is led by mysterious and powerful demon known as Yhagoro.
+The cult that Locke finds himself facing is led by a mysterious and powerful demon known as Yhagoro.

 It is revealed gradually that Locke was once king of an ancient empire that centered on Ahkuilon.
 Locke made a pact with a demon god called Kraxxus, of whom Yhagoro is a disciple attempting to resurrect him, but he could not bear the price, his wife's soul damned for eternity, and refused to sacrifice her.
 The demon god condemned Locke to an eternity of suffering in Anserak and his mighty empire was destroyed and pulled into the earth.
 The Princess Andria is revealed to be the reincarnation of Locke's lost Queen, and she has been kidnapped to complete the sacrifice to Kraxxus, though the cult must first locate the demonic power known as the Nahkranoth in order to do so.